-Our Focus: Make Tomorrow Better
+Make Tomorrow Better

-Our purpose-driven mission is to help families Make Tomorrow Better by working to protect their financial futures.
-We proudly partner with non-profit organizations that support youth/family, veterans/military, education, health, and seniors.
+Our purpose-driven mission is to help families Make Tomorrow Better by working to protect their financial future.
+We proudly partner with non-profit organizations that support youth, family, veterans, military, education, health, and seniors.

-Within these areas of focus, the non-profit organizations we partner with support underserved communities, individuals facing food insecurity, atrisk youth, and health advocacy.
+Within these areas of focus, the non-profit organizations we partner with support underserved communities, individuals facing food insecurity, at-risk youth, and health advocacy.

-We also supported tax credit scholarship programs in Florida, Arizona, Virginia, South Dakota, and Mississippi.
-Our contribution of \$2.2 million to these programs helped provide over 200 scholarships that give children access to specialized educational services and materials.
+In 2023, we also supported tax credit scholarship programs in Arizona, Florida, Mississippi, South Dakota, and Virginia.
+Our contributions of \$2.3M to these programs helped provide scholarships and access to specialized educational services and materials.